 Most psychiatric medications can cause akathisia, including benzodiazepines.
 For immediate-onset akathisia, many patients experience relief through stopping the causative medication.
 Tardive (delayed) akathisia can occur in patients who were too quickly tapered off of psychiatric drugs, including benzodiazepines.
 This condition can persist long after the offending drug is discontinued, often for weeks and months and sometimes (more rarely) for a period of years.

 Unfortunately, medical professionals often fail to recognize akathisia as a drug-induced state and there is little consensus medically as to how it presents.
-This frequently leads to misdiagnoses and patients and families are often erroneously told it is a new onset or worsening of a prior “mental illness.”
+This frequently leads to misdiagnoses, with patients and their families often erroneously informed that their symptoms are a new onset or worsening of a prior mental illness.

 Even when diagnosed properly, available treatment options are limited.
 The most common treatments for akathisia are benzodiazepines, propranolol and mirtazapine.
 Reinstatement of benzodiazepines does not always stop the akathisia in patients whose akathisia stemmed from benzodiazepines.
 Some patients also report experiencing adverse effects from new drugs or drugs they previously tolerated before taking benzodiazepines, so adding others like propranolol or mirtazapine may exacerbate the condition.
 No clear explanation for this has yet emerged but presumably the general hypersensitivity of the nervous system magnifies the reaction to any foreign substances.